 Zola loves living on Boomerang Street with her mum and her nonna.
 Every day of the week is an adventure.
 But Zola has a problem.
 No matter how much she tries, she can't keep out of trouble.
-Like on Tuesday, when Zola tries to help Nonna knit a scarf, but Gigi and Tim Tam run off with Nonna's knitting. . .
+Like on Tuesday, when Zola tries to help Nonna knit a scarf...